 Abbreviations: Foc Feats of Clay (Clark et al 2017)

-With regards the provenance of the metals used during the Chalcolithic and Bronze Age, as National ScARF Bronze Age section2.2 noted, there is no proof that Scottish copper was used.
+With regards the provenance of the metals used during the Chalcolithic and Bronze Age, as National ScARF Bronze Age section 2.2 noted, there is no proof that Scottish copper was used.
 Metal analyses have clearly demonstrated that copper was imported from the Ross Island mine in southwest Ireland during the Chalcolithic and Early Bronze Age.
 The copper supply diversified from around 2000 BC as new mines were opened elsewhere in Ireland and Britain and recycling intensified.
 Compositional analyses of the Poolewe hoard indicated that new metal, either as ingots or as trade objects, continued to enter the supply system until at least 800 BC, during a period when bronzeworking has traditionally been seen as declining (Knight et al 2021).

 Tin, in at least the early stages, would have been imported from southwest England, probably in ingot form, though whether it travelled directly, via Ireland or both is not clear.
 Many Middle and Late Bronze Age objects were probably made by melting down earlier out of fashion objects, so it is unknown how long the importation of pure metallic tin continued.
 Clearly, sufficient tin was circulating during the Early Bronze Age to allow the makers of some Migdale-type axeheads to embellish these objects and coat their surfaces with tin (Close-Brooks and Coles 1980; Needham and Kinnes 1981; Meeks 1986).
 Tinning was a technically demanding process, and while useful metallurgical research has already been undertaken on how it was achieved (Needham and Kinnes 1981; Meeks 1986), further research and experimental replication needs to be undertaken to understand the process better.

 The sourcing of gold used to make artefacts, the issues involved in provenancing artefactual gold, and the question of whether any Scottish gold sources were exploited during the Chalcolithic and Early Bronze Age are all matters that are actively being pursued as a result of an international AHRC-funded project led by Alison Sheridan and Jana Horak.
-This is the same team that began work after the National ScARF project (Gold in Britain’s Auriferous Regions, 2450–800 BC).
+This is the same team that began work after the National ScARF project.
 Traditionally it has been assumed that Irish gold was used to make many Bronze Age objects, and while this may be true of some Middle and Late Bronze Age objects, important work by Standish (et al 2015) has indicated otherwise.
 Lead isotope analysis of Early Bronze Age artefacts in Ireland and Scotland has shown that Cornwall was an important source of gold during the Early Bronze Age.
-While most of the Scottish work remains to be published, Standish’s (in Brohpy and Noble 2021) analysis of a gold pommel band for a dagger from Forteviot, Perth and Kinross, has shown that its composition is comparable with that of Irish Early Bronze Age artefacts, so an ultimate origin of the gold in Cornwall seems likely (also see Chris Standish’s podcast on his gold work).
+While most of the Scottish work remains to be published, Standish’s (in Brophy and Noble 2021) analysis of a gold pommel band for a dagger from Forteviot, Perth and Kinross, has shown that its composition is comparable with that of Irish Early Bronze Age artefacts, so an ultimate origin of the gold in Cornwall seems likely (also see Chris Standish’s podcast on his gold work).

 There is currently no evidence for the exploitation of the deposits of gold around Kildonan, Sutherland during prehistory, despite the 19th century AD goldrush there (Chapter 10.5; ScARF Bronze Age section 4.5.1).
-The Heights of Brae hoard was analysed using X-ray fluorescence spectrometry shortly after its discovery (Clarke and Kemp 1984; Case Study Heights of Brae Hoard); the compositional data needs to be reassessed in the light of what is now known about the compositional patterning of Late Bronze Age gold; this would make a useful case study.
+The Heights of Brae hoard was analysed using X-ray fluorescence spectrometry shortly after its discovery (MHG8921; Clarke and Kemp 1984; Case Study Heights of Brae Hoard); the compositional data needs to be reassessed in the light of what is now known about the compositional patterning of Late Bronze Age gold; this would make a useful case study.
 This hoard is particularly interesting since the style of the artefacts is Irish, suggesting importation from Ireland, and several of the objects appear not to have been finished.
 Additionally the Culduthel rivet-caps need to be analysed non-destructively to determine whether their composition matches that of Early Bronze Age or Chalcolithic artefacts in Scotland and Ireland, for which a source other than Cornwall seems likely.

 Outstanding questions relating to metalworking for this period in the Highland Region include that of the source of the steatite used to make the Middle Bronze Age and earliest Iron Age moulds found in Langdale and Stittenham.
 Was this the same source as was used for the ‘talc’ (steatite) filler used in Middle to Late Bronze Age pottery in the Highland Region, as at Lairg?
-Further research questions for metalworking are outlined in section 6.9.
+Further research questions for metalworking are outlined in Chapter 6.9.